jbanaszczyk/esp8266-iot-framework/docs/installation-guide.md

 9. Run the `PlatformIO: Build` task.
 It should finish successfully.

 10. Run the `PlatformIO: Upload` task.
-    - Don't prepareWiFi_forget to plug your ESP8266 device into your computer first :)
+    - Don't prepareWiFi_STA_forget to plug your ESP8266 device into your computer first :)

 11. Your ESP8266 is now running a Wifi captive portal with the getSSID `Generic ESP8266 Firmware`
     - Join that network, and then navigate to `192.168.4.1` in a web browser.